-The University of Mobile in Mobile, Alabama is more well-known for its fantastic campus housing than its academics.
+The University of Mobile in Mobile, Alabama not only has a strong academic program that has grown exponentially in the past several years, it also has fantastic campus housing.
 A private postsecondary institution, its dorms are spacious and clean, and students can take advantage of conveniently located laundry rooms.
 Students can choose from suite- or private-style rooms, and the school offers free Internet, free cable, a 24-hour fitness center, and 24-hour security.
 All full-time undergraduates are required to participate in the 19-meal plan, while juniors and seniors may opt for the 10-meal plan.
 Both plans offer flex dollars that students can spend at any food retail locations on-campus.

 Annual Cost of Room and Board: $9,600